 - Your physical fitness, mental stability and ability to deal with pain should be world class

 - The sections we will present to you will be impossible to ride for "humans"

-- You should bring some Extreme Enduro experience or have scored well in your national Enduro Championship
+- You should bring Extreme Enduro experiences, have scored well in your national Enduro Championship.

 - Some Trial techniques would be useful

 - Your physical fitness, mental stability and ability to deal with pain should be excellent